 |Portability||Sometimes portable, depending on plan||Portable in most cases||Individually owned and can be ported|

 By offering both Short and Long Term Disability Insurance through Unum, the plans can work together to keep employees protected when a disability lingers.
-The long term policy picks up when the short term policy ends, so employees do not wind up “between plans” and face a gap in income.
+The long term policy picks up when the short term policy ends, so employees do not wind up “between plans” and face a period without income.
 IDI provides additional protection for employees who earn higher incomes.

 Available with select Unum employee benefits plans, these services help your employees be even more prepared for challenges life might throw their way.3

 Unum’s work-life balance EAP4 can help employees prepare for the unpredictable — and keep small struggles from turning into major issues.
 With this program, they can receive guidance and support for issues that take their attention away from your business.
-And that means they can be more productive, both at work and at home.
+For applicable plans, we provide flyers and wallet cards so employees can easily access help right when they need it.
+And that means they can be more productive at work and home.

 Even the most thorough itinerary can’t prevent lost medication, accidents or sudden illnesses.
 So help your employees prepare — with Unum’s worldwide emergency travel assistance5.
 This service is available 24/7 to employees when they travel 100 or more miles away from home, whether for work or pleasure.